PrivateHelpers/ws/README.md

-# ws - Web-Service
+# ws - The Web-Service

-WS stands for web service, for the "Danke" RefugeeApp and "Gerne", the HelpersApp The BitteSehr WebService for the HelpersApp "Gerne" and the RefugeeApp "Danke".
+"Bitte Sehr" is the name of an web service, implemented in RoR Ruby On Rails, a restful web service endpoint for the ["Danke" RefugeeApp](https://github.com/PrivateHelpers/refugeeapp) and [the HelpersApp "Gerne"](https://github.com/PrivateHelpers/helpersapp).

 ## Architecture